5 Ways to Improve Co-pay Collection at Medical Offices

 Once they know the estimate, they need a plan.
 Offer patient payment plans for those who can’t afford to pay for out-of-pocket expenses at one time.
 Another option is to offer discounts for patients who are able to pay their bills in full.
 A 10 percent discount can be a great incentive for patients to pay at the time of service without damaging your bottom line.
 See 10 Ways to Help Patients When They Can't Afford Care for more information.

 Verify Insurance Coverage

-It’s essential to verify insurance coverage before every visit.
+It’s essential to verify insurance coverage and conduct eligibility checks before every visit.
 This provides your staff with the opportunity to ensure you have the correct insurance information and to review copayment responsibilities and expectations.
 Billing an incorrect payer can prolong the billing process and even result in unpaid coverage.

 Update Your Financial Policies

 One easy way to improve co-pay collection is to make sure your patients understand the expectations.
-This requires that you have a written financial policy that you can share with your patients.
+This requires that you have a patient payment agreement form and written financial policy that you can share with your patients.
 Post a copy of your financial policy in your office or provide a copy to patients annually and with any changes.
 Another easy way to share this information with patients is to place a copy on your patient portal in a highly visible area.

 Below are a few tips for creating a written financial policy for your practice:

 - Provide a sample fee schedule for self-pay patients